hdtodd/ISM_Emulator/README.md

 ### Setup

-Using the specific implementation of the AR609TXC as an example ...
+Using the specific implementation of the AR609TXC transmission protocol as an example ...

 The setup() procedure creates the BME688 object and sets its operational parameters.